pwendell/website/_posts/2012-08-13-java-lock-free-deepdive.markdown

 Java is increasingly the language of choice for systems programming, especially in open source projects like Hadoop.
-While the JVM provides useful, time-saving abstractions, those same simplifications often hide performance implications.
+While the JVM provides useful, time-saving abstractions, those same simplifications hide performance implications.
 Often people realize this too late, once a system is running (slowly).
 To keep myself honest, I try to dig through JVM code to see exactly what is going on in various performance-sensitive constructs, such as concurrency